crimlog/docs/Project_Information.md

 - Percent Complete - The percentage of an item that has been completed.

 - User Story - The user stories where the item or issue originates from.
-These user stories are identified by ID and can be found in the [supporting documents below](#supporting-documents).

 - Architectural Plan - The section of the design report/architectural plan where the item was initially designed.
 This design report/architectural plan can be found in the [supporting documents below](#supporting-documents).